Virtual Machines. Right-sizing – VMs Undersized for Memory and CPU

-This report helps you to detect virtual machines that have less allocated vRAM or vCPU resources than they require.
+This report helps you detect virtual machines that have less allocated vRAM or vCPU resources than they require.
 The report analyzes historical performance and configured resource allocation to provide recommendations for an optimized VM configuration and allocation of resources.

 This report assumes desired 25% headroom on top of any peak of VM usage.
 Consider this when evaluating the results of this report.